b-meson/securitytalks/IMSICatchersForActivists.md

 ## Introduction

-Activists on the streets face threats of State repression ranging from surveillance, arrest, physical violence to start.
+Activists on the streets face a multitude of threats of State repression ranging from surveillance, arrest, and physical violence at minimum.
 Technology tools by themselves will not reduce this State power but tools used as part of a _security culture_ can make an impact.
-There are already a few excellent guides [0] on cell phones for activists but this short guide will explore IMSI catchers [1], their capabilities, as well as some practical counter surveillance on the streets.
-Sections that are technical will be marked with a asterisk for optional reading
+There already exist a few excellent guides [0] on cell phones knowledge for activists.
+However this short guide will specifically explore IMSI catchers [1], their capabilities, as well as some practical counter-surveillance measure.
+Sections that are technical, but not required reading, will be marked with a asterisks at the start of the paragraph for optional reading

 ### GSM Technology